wangzailfm/ScanLogin/README.md

 # ScanLogin
-Automatic confirmation login by scanning QRCode security login to QQ/TIM
+Using Xposed to achieve Automatic confirmation login by scanning QRCode security login to QQ/TIM。